 Sports Therapy

-Sports therapy (or sports rehabilitation) can be an efficient, safe, cost-effective, and fast way to treat a sports-related injury.
-If you are an athlete suffering from an injury or issue, you’re likely eager to get back out there and get back on top of your game.
-Whether you have an injury like a sprain, a collision or trauma, or simply strain from giving your all to your sport, sports rehabilitation can get you back in the game.
-Sports physical therapists are highly educated and experienced specifically in treating sports injuries.
-And at Peake Physical Therapy, we know how important it is for you as an athlete to get back to your favorite activity.
+Sports therapy (or sports rehabilitation) can be an efficient, safe, cost-effective, and fast way to treat sports-related injuries.
+If you are an athlete suffering from an injury or issue, you’re likely eager to get back out there and on top of your game.
+Sports rehabilitation can get you back in the game, whether you have an injury like a sprain, a collision, or trauma, or simply strain from giving your all to your sport.
+Sports physical therapists are highly educated and experienced in treating sports injuries.
+At Peake Physical Therapy, we know how important it is for you as an athlete to return to your favorite activity.

 What is sports therapy?